Sathish-30/GoLang/README.md

 - User data objects `var userData = UserDat{firstName: firstName,lastName: lastName,emailID: emailID,
 numberOfTickets: userTickets,};`

+#### Error Handling

+- The error is an interface type.
+An error variable represents any value that can describe itself as a string.
+Here is the interface’s declaration `type error interface {
+  Error() string
+  }`

+-

 #### Concurrency

 - `time.Sleep(5 * time.Second)` which will hold the program for 5 seconds